kl82slo/kl82slo.github.io/_posts/2021-05-05-0001 MicroStrategy Certiffy Dossie.md

 2. Check the Certified option and click Ok.
 ![Verify](/img/20210505_0001/Certified.png)

-3. Navigate to MicroStrategy Library and users will see the orange certified flag displayed for the dossier.
+3. Navigate to MicroStrategy Library and users will see the orange certified flag displayed for the dossier. <br />
 ![Verify](/img/20210505_0001/Certified_end.png)

 ## Workstation